Book Online

 In the unlikely event that I receive a subpoena for my counselling records, I will contact you and discuss the request.
 There may be times where I can object to a subpoena, but there is no guarantee.

 No!
-First of all, relationship therapy can be for any type of relationship - romantic or otherwise.
+First of all, relationship therapy can be for any type of relationship - romantic or friendship.
 Second, I aim to provide a safe space for all, including but not limited to people within the LGBTQIA+ community, or persons in polyamorous or other non-monogamous relationships.

 The beauty of being adaptable with my location is that we can trial going to a park as long as children are old enough to independently play.
 Babies or very young children (under 2) can accompany you to therapy if needed.
 However, I would hesitate to allow any children older than this to sit with us unless it is part of family therapy, as children are absolute sponges when it comes to taking in information!